getgauge/documentation/plugins/installation.md

 ```
 gauge --add-plugin <plugin-id>
 ```
-additional plugin information can be passed using `plugin-args`
+Additional plugin information can be passed using `plugin-args` flag.
+These depend on the plugin being installed.

-eg: adding webdriver version 2.37
+e.g: On the Webdriver plugin, Adding webdriver version 2.37

 ```
 gauge --add-plugin webdriver --plugin-args="selenium_version=2.37"